 PLEASE NOTE: The responsibility for correctly entering the Hunt Code(s) rests solely with the applicant.
 Listen to your choice(s) carefully before confirming.
 You will be given the opportunity during the call to change your selection(s) if you have made a mistake.

 WMU Harvest Area Hunt Code

 First Choice

 Second Choice

-STEP 5 Enter your VISA, MasterCard or American Express card number:
+STEP 5 Enter your VISA or MasterCard card number: -- --